Stola (automotive company)

 Stola is an Italian automotive company founded in 1919.
 From its start it realized concept cars, prototypes and style models, master models and engineering consultancy for some of the biggest manufacturers in the automotive industry.

-In 2004 it was acquired by RGZ group, along with subidiaries: Estival, Tecnocars and Stola do Brasil.
+In 2004 it was acquired by RGZ group, along with subsidiaries: Estival, Tecnocars and Stola do Brasil.
 By 2014 was sold to Blutec, part of the METEC group.
 As for 2006 it had more than 3.500 employees.
 Currently its activities are focused around production of limited edition exclusive cars.

 Cars and models

-List of master models, see-through style models, prototypes and concepts realised by Stola:
+List of master models, mock-up style models, prototypes and concepts realised by Stola: